Kaushikjb01/cv/README.md

 7) adding hyperlinks
 8) basic css

-Basically just the basic HTML.
+Basically just the basic HTML and a bit of CSS.